 Call To Mind Live: Youth Mental Health & Dismantling Racial Barriers

-This live, virtual discussion will be hosted by Sarah Y. Kim, WYPR’s Health and Housing Reporter, Report For America Corps Member, and Anthony Brandon Fellow, and Farajii Muhammad, Host of WEAA’s For The Culture with Farajii.
+This live, virtual discussion will be hosted by Sarah Y. Kim, WYPR’s Health and Housing Reporter, Report For America Corps Member, and Anthony Brandon Fellow, and Farajii Muhammad, former host of WEAA’s For The Culture with Farajii.

 The discussion will center around how evictions affect the mental health of children and youth in Baltimore City, and how trauma from housing instability can span lifetimes and generations.
-Plus, we talk to parents, youth leaders and mental health specialists about ways that Black parents can have conversations with their children about their humanity and value in the face of policing, a misappropriation of Black culture and what it means to be Black in America now.
+Plus, we talk to parents and mental health specialists about ways that Black parents can have conversations with their children about their humanity in the face of policing, a misappropriation of Black culture and what it means to be Black in America now.
 The discussion will also include youth leaders who are helping their peers restore their mental health after experiencing a crisis of violence.

 What: A live virtual event on Youth Mental Health & Dismantling Racial Barriers in Baltimore.
 It will feature a Q&A portion where audience members may share their questions.